 Classical educational methodology is based upon the trivium (Latin for “the place where three roads meet”) which was first articulated in the early middle ages and is carefully tailored to the predictable developmental stages of the student.
 Grammar is the first stage of the trivium.

-These are all the books Grammar school students will read in the 2022-2023 school year.
+These are all the books Grammar school students will read throughout the school year.